This Liquid Web Hosting Review was revised and updated on December 27, 2018.

 If you’re thinking of running mailboxes for dozens of employees, then you might be able to find a better deal with another company, but if not I think this is one of Liquid Web’s more price-conscious features.

 All in all, Liquid Web does a lot.
-It offers all the usual things you’d expect with hosting, but the key with Liquid Web is you’re pretty much guaranteed a high quality server and a solid allocation of resources.
+It offers all the usual things you’d expect with hosting, but the key with Liquid Web if you’re pretty much guaranteed a high-quality server and a solid allocation of resources.

 Ease of Use

 As I’ve said, and as the name implies, managed hosting means a certain level of extra involvement from the company at hand.
 In this case, Liquid Web puts a strong emphasis on not only taking care of your servers well but of simplifying the process.

 I’ll get to this more in the next section, but one example of this is Liquid Web’s customer support.
 Aside from quality hosting, Liquid Web’s other selling point (seriously, visit their website and you’ll see what I mean) is stellar customer service.

 Basically, Liquid Web has people on hand who can be consulted with, aside from providing basic technical support.
 This means that if, for example, your business has been growing and you need to reallocate or otherwise scale your digital infrastructure, you can easily talk to a Liquid Web rep to get the job done efficiently.

 So that’s one part of Liquid Web’s ease of use.
 Another is some basic automated tools they include with their packages.
 A great example of this is their WordPress packages.
 Having an option for accurately auto-installing WordPress plugins and having iThemes Sync Pro makes managing multiple WordPress sites significantly easier, especially if you have a smaller team.